 According to Security Magazine, physical IDs will be obsolete by 2030.
 This doesn’t come as a surprise, as digitisation has shown no signs of slowing down, and recalls the importance of access control for increased office security.

 Workplace technologies can further assist with visitor registrations by having people register for a desk before coming in.
-This not only lets you know who will be at the office and when, but if something abnormal happens, like an employee unexpectedly using access control to enter a building, the right teams can be notified immediately.
+This not only lets you know who will be at the office and when, but if something abnormal happens, like an employee unexpectedly using office access control to enter a building, the right teams can be notified immediately.

-Through the visitor management system's integration with building access control systems, you can customise access based on visitor type by different levels of visitor pass, digitally tracking visitors while implementing a 24/7 security control.
+Through the visitor management system’s integration with building access control systems, you can customise access based on visitor type by different levels of visitor pass, digitally tracking visitors while implementing a 24/7 security control.

 Introduce staff storage lockers

 The precautions we take are, eventually, inclusive of internal risks we typically don’t like to assume of colleagues.
 However, research has shown that over half of employees steal from work.
 Although most office supplies as well as toilet paper and food items, some employees take advantage of insurance claims for equipment.

 Staff storage lockers help eliminate the risks of misplaced keys and replacement key costs, and it lowers sanitary risks from previously having key systems in place by being digitally accessible with remote management.
 They also provide extra security by letting you know who has booked the locker and when it will be in use, as well as data reports of what the locker is being used for.

 Through responsive and intuitive technology, Vgreet is the key to a safe and connected workplace.

-Vgreet not only upgrades physical security in the office through its visitor management features, but also provides an end-to-end experience for both employee and visitor experience through catering, software integration, wayfinding, and live video support from virtual receptionists, and more.
+Vgreet not only upgrades physical security in the office through its visitor management features, but also provides an end-to-end experience for both employee and visitor experience through catering, software integration, wayfinding, live video support from virtual receptionists, and more.